ensemble-ai/exercise-2-camera-control-quiet98k/PeerReview-Exercise2.md

 #### Best Practices Infractions ####
 * Comments that were left hanging - code becomes more cluttered when there are comments sitting around that do not help describe what is happening: [example 1](https://github.com/ensemble-ai/exercise-2-camera-control-quiet98k/blob/9eea5306f415ae8e54d861c0eb720a00595de31f/Obscura/scripts/camera_controllers/lerp_target.gd#L22), [example 2](https://github.com/ensemble-ai/exercise-2-camera-control-quiet98k/blob/9eea5306f415ae8e54d861c0eb720a00595de31f/Obscura/scripts/camera_controllers/speedup_push.gd#L34)

+* Comments could be more descriptive [like this example](https://github.com/ensemble-ai/exercise-2-camera-control-quiet98k/blob/372c07de978909c080eed14191064df278b65ba9/Obscura/scripts/camera_controllers/lerp_target.gd#L46) - a lot of the comments throughout the code are one word and do not add a lot of useful explanation

+* [Unused variable](https://github.com/ensemble-ai/exercise-2-camera-control-quiet98k/blob/372c07de978909c080eed14191064df278b65ba9/Obscura/scripts/camera_controllers/lerp_target.gd#L51) - left a variable in the code that was not used anywhere else other than its declaration

+* [Variable names slightly too similar in naming](https://github.com/ensemble-ai/exercise-2-camera-control-quiet98k/blob/372c07de978909c080eed14191064df278b65ba9/Obscura/scripts/camera_controllers/speedup_push.gd#L29-L30) - As someone who coded the same exercise, I was able to understand the variable names but some greater differentiation between the two could make them clearer.
+For example saying one is for the push zone and the other is for the speedup zone.

 #### Best Practices Exemplars ####
+* Good amount of commits on the project, helps keep track of your work

+* Printing when [drawing logic is on or off](https://github.com/ensemble-ai/exercise-2-camera-control-quiet98k/blob/372c07de978909c080eed14191064df278b65ba9/Obscura/scripts/camera_controllers/camera_controller_base.gd#L30-L35) and printing [current camera](https://github.com/ensemble-ai/exercise-2-camera-control-quiet98k/blob/372c07de978909c080eed14191064df278b65ba9/Obscura/scripts/camera_selector.gd#L25) - the output terminal tells you which camera you are on and if the drawing logic is on.
+This can help new time users understand what is happening on their screen.